kubernetes/website/content/en/docs/concepts/architecture/_index.md

 ### Cluster-level Logging

-A [cluster-level logging](/docs/concepts/cluster-administration/logging/) mechanism is responsible for saving container logs to a central log store with search/browsing interface.
+A [cluster-level logging](/docs/concepts/cluster-administration/logging/) mechanism is responsible for saving container logs to a central log store with a search/browsing interface.

 ### Network Plugins